logzio/logz-docs/_source/logzio_collections/_log-sources/auditd.md

 ## Setup

 As its name suggests, auditd is a service that audits activities in a Linux environment.
-It's available for most major Linux distrobutions.
+It's available for most major Linux distributions.

 This page gives instructions for replacing auditd with Auditbeat so that you can easily ship your audit logs to Logz.io.